AlanCortez1337/For-Loops-2D-Array-Tic-Tac-Toe/problem/README.md

 ```
 Player 1 has won diagonally!
 ```
 As you can see the top left, middle and its opposite corner are **all** "X".
-Apply that information when coding, and consider that for the two possible types of diagonal streaks.
+Apply that information when coding, and consider that for the two possible types of diagonal streaks (left to right and right to left diagonal streaks).
 ## Run the program

 To manually test your code you can compile and run this program with: